vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### My hosts do not have physical TPM 2.0 devices.
 Can I still use virtual TPM (vTPM)?

-Yes. vTPMs have nothing to do with a physical TPM, aside from sharing the name “TPM.”
+Yes.
+On ESX, vTPMs have no relationship with a physical TPM.
 The physical TPM is used exclusively by ESX and is not accessible by VMs.
-To enable vTPMs, you simply need to configure a key provider in vSphere, and then add a vTPM to a VM.
+To enable vTPMs, you simply need to configure a default key provider, and then add a "Trusted Platform Module" virtual device to a VM.

 ### Is vTPM host hardware-dependent, or can it be implemented on any VMware virtualization platform?